devsecops/devsecops/01_What_is_DevSecOps.md

 ![DevSecOps](https://media.licdn.com/media/AAEAAQAAAAAAAAKnAAAAJDJiNGU3MDg1LWVhZjktNDM3Ny1iMjJhLWM3MWQzYjI5MzllZg.png)
 # What is DevSecOps?

-DevSecOps is a journey to build security right into the Continuous Delivery pipeline.
+DevSecOps is a journey to build security into the Continuous Delivery of software as part of the DevOps process.
+It is way forward for eliminating bottle-necks and blocking processes to help DevOps teams to understand how to build secure software and understand when it is being exploited in ways that were not intended.
 DevSecOps tackles security with a focus on inovation and scalability while trying to bring security ever closer to source code and our customers; developers and DevOps.